 Roughly one third of all FDA-regulated human food imported into the U.S. is from Mexico, including 60% of our fresh produce imports.

-The FSP provides new opportunities for collaboration that build upon our pre-existing partnership with SENASICA and Cofepris.
+The FSP provides opportunities for collaboration that build upon our pre-existing partnership with SENASICA and COFEPRIS.

-- The scope of the FSP has been expanded beyond fresh produce to include the safety of all human food.
+- The scope of the FSP includes the safety of all human food, expanding past the previous focus of just fresh produce.

-- The renewed FSP focuses on increased dialogue around emerging technologies, such as Whole Genome Sequencing (WGS).
+- The FSP focuses on increased dialogue around emerging technologies, such as Whole Genome Sequencing (WGS).

 - The Strategic Priorities Work Group is establishing and implementing information exchange and communication mechanisms between agencies on strategic issues, that can potentially pose a risk to the health of consumers in both countries, identified through outbreaks and other for-cause events, and during routine import and export processes.